acenet-arc/cloud_from_a_to_z/_episodes/security-updates.md

 layout: episode
 title: "Applying updates"
 teaching: 15
-exercises: 0
+exercises: 5
 questions:
+- "How do you perform administrative tasks on a Linux server?"
 - "How do you keep a Linux server updated?"
 objectives:
-- "Use a terminal based editor to edit a file."
 - "Learn about Ubuntu's package manager."
 - "Learn how to run commands as an administrator."
 - "Install software updates."
 keypoints:
+- "Use the `sudo` command to run commands following it as an administrator."
 - "Use `sudo apt update` to update the package list."
 - "Use `sudo apt upgrade` to upgrade packages."
-- "Reboot after updates have been installed."
+- "Reboot after updates have been installed by running the `reboot` command."
 - "You may need to repeat the `apt update`, `apt upgrade`, reboot process a few times to ensure all updates have been applied."
 ---